 The tests were hand written - but that was simply a large set of spreadsheets.
 After about 2 weeks there were 100,000 of them.
 At the time of the first test run the results were 6 tests passing, 99,994 tests failing.
-(The 6 passing tests had the formulas 1, 1.0, 1.1e+1, -1, -1.0, -1.1e+1).
+(The 6 passing tests had the formulas 1, 1.0, 1.1e+1, -1, -1.0, -1.1e+1

-During the development some thousands of unit tests were written alongside the hundred thousand of end-to-end system tests.
+During the development some hundreds or thousands of unit tests were written alongside the hundred thousand of end-to-end system tests.

 The cash-equivalent costs (what we would have spent if we had paid market salaries and had an office, etc, etc) were between £1.25 and £1.5m - and the COCOMO II Estimate (based on the Open Office spreadsheet source code) was £8m to £20m.
-The work was done with a team of 4 engineers.
 These figures need to be treated with appropriate caution.
 Reading across savings on this scale to the public sector would be a mistake - but the possibility of very significant costs savings is very real.